usar-vuejs-junto-a-axios-para-consumir-un-api-rest

 }

-If we run the code and click on the buttons, we can verify in the JavaScript console that the actions are being triggered correctly.
+If we run the code and press the buttons, we can verify in the JavaScript console that the actions are being triggered correctly.

-As well as in the NodeJs console that runs the Rest API.
+As well as in the NodeJs console running the REST API.

-That’s how easy it is to combine the power of VueJs with Axios, two libraries that fit perfectly together and facilitate the development of web applications.
+That’s how easy it is to combine the power of VueJs with that of Axios, two libraries that fit together perfectly and facilitate web application development.

-In the next post, we will expand and finish this example, adding Vuetify to the equation.
+In the next post, we will expand and finish this example by adding Vuetify to the equation.
 See you soon!